hookdeckwrite/simple-app/README.md

 # simple-app
-To test GitHub webhook to localhost app with Hookdeck
+To test GitHub webhook to localhost app with Hookdeck.